 Cosmic Witch: Cosmic witchcraft focuses on using the energy of the constellations, planets, and stars for their magickal practice.
 While many witches uses cosmic element in their craft, a cosmic witch would work exclusively with these energies.

 Coven: A group of witches who work together and who often have regular meetings.
 This term originated in 1662 when Isobel Gowdie spontaneously confessed to witchcraft, entering ‘coven’ and its meaning into the historical register for the first time.

 EBBS: Acronym for “Earth Based Belief System,” an umbrella phrase incorporating any system of belief to which the Earth is an inexorable part or of foundational importance.

-Esbat: A ritual or coven meeting other than the Sabbats.
+Esbat: A Wiccan term for a ritual or coven meeting other than the Sabbats.
 Full Moon rituals are frequently referred to as Esbats.